nuttyartist/notes/packaging/linux/snap/README.md

 ## App functionality

-The application works fine so far, apart from some icons not being shown.
-This seems to be the case for the upstream version shipped in the Debian package, so it's likely not caused by the snap packaging or confinement.
+The application works fine so far.
+Note that due to confinement data is being written to `/home/$USER/snap/notes`.

 ### Warnings